madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 curl -H "Api-Key: YOUR_API_KEY" http://localhost:8000/api/data/download_status
 ```

 ### GET /api/data/user_details/{username}

 This endpoint returns details of a user with the specified username.
 Requires API key for authentication.
+If the user is an admin they can pull all user details, if standard user they can only pull their own.

 Request Headers
 ```